Genivia/ugrep/README.md

 **ugrep** is multi-threaded and uses clever lock-free job queue stealing for optimized load balancing.
 We also optimized regex matching with AVX2/512BW, SSE2, and ARM NEON/AArch64 instructions.
-Compressed files are decompressed concurrently while searching.
-Asynchronous IO is used for efficient concurrent searching and output.
+Compressed files are decompressed concurrently while searching them to furher improve performance.
+Asynchronous IO is implemented for efficient input and output.

 ### Benchmarks